-3. The procedural requirements for a use permit set forth in Chapter 18.124 of the Napa County Code (Use Permits) have been met.
+5. The procedural requirements for a use permit set forth in Chapter 18.124 of the Napa County Code (Use Permits) have been met.

 Analysis: The use permit application has been filed, noticed and public hearing requirements have been met.
-The hearing notice was posted on July 7, 2013 and copies were forwarded to property owners within 300 feet of the subject parcel and all other interested parties.
+The hearing notice was posted on September 20, 2013, and copies were forwarded to property owners within 300 feet of the subject parcel and all other interested parties.

-4. The granting of the use permit, as conditioned, will not adversely affect the public health, safety or welfare of the County of Napa.
+6. The granting of the use permit, as conditioned, will not adversely affect the public health, safety or welfare of the County of Napa.

-Analysis: Various County departments & Divisions have reviewed the project and commented regarding water, waste water disposal, traffic and access, building permits, and fire protection.
+Analysis: Various County divisions and departments have reviewed the project and commented regarding water, traffic and access, and fire protection.
 Conditions are recommended which will incorporate these comments into the project to assure the ongoing protection of the public health and safety.

-5. The proposed use complies with applicable provisions of the Napa County Code and is consistent with the policies and standards of the Napa County General Plan.
+7. The proposed use complies with applicable provisions of the Napa County Code and is consistent with the policies and standards of the Napa County General Plan.